 Yiliang County is part of Zhao Tong Prefecture in northeast Yunnan.
 It is located in the Wumeng Mountain region with elevations ranging from 520m to 2780m.
 MSI just started work in the town of Longan, located in the northern part of Yiliang County.
 That area is famous for producing Tian Ma (a Chinese medicinal herb), potatoes and walnuts.
 Longan has a population of 25,300 in seven villages.
 Nine minorities including Miao and Yi people live in the area.
 The Yiliang County People’s Hospital serves a population of 550,000.

 In 2017, MSI started a water project in Longan, and in 2018 signed a MOU to start village public health education about chronic diseases.
-MSI hopes to do village doctor training in 2019 and continue ICU training and clinical exchanges with the Yiliang County People’s Hospital.
+MSI provide ICU training and clinical exchanges with the Yiliang County People’s Hospital.